jonathanlermitage/ij-extra-tools-pack-docs/manual/topics/Supported-IDEs.md

 - RustRover
 - WebStorm

-{columns="2"}
+{columns="1"}

-These IDEs are currently supported for versions from 2024.3 to their latest stable version.
+These IDEs are currently supported for versions from 2023.3 to their latest stable version.

-Android Studio is also supported from version Meerkat | 2024.3.1.
+Android Studio is also supported from version Jellyfish | 2023.3.1.

+For Huawei DevEco Studio support, [click here](DevEco-Studio.md).

 > Older versions of Extra Tools Pack, Extra Icons, Extra ToolWindow Colorful Icons and Extra IDE Tweaks are compatible with IDEs from 2020.3, but they're no longer supported.